maubanel/UE4-VP-Green-Screen-Setup/README.md

       * Aja Sync going to Camera and Black Magic Card
       * Black Magic Ultra Studio 4K Mini with Thunderbolt
       * First Generation Vive Lighthouses with Second Generation Vive Tracker
-      * One unit in these film projects is 1cm
+      * One Unreal unit is in cm
 2. Connect camera and black magic a valid sync signal
 3. Create a new blank film project and give it an appropriate name.
 This will give you the plugins you need.
 4. [Black Magic Setup Per Unreal Documentation](https://docs.unrealengine.com/4.26/en-US/WorkingWithMedia/ProVideoIO/BlackmagicQuickStart/)